 NO, oxygen absorbers cannot be reused as they rely on the chemical reaction between iron, clay, and salt.
 Once the iron has been fully oxidized ( rusted ) the oxygen absorbent will no longer work and you have to throw it away.

 Silica gel is used to absorb moisture, these are extremely important if your local environment is high in humidity.
 Some people think that silica gel replaces the oxygen absorber but this is false as one absorbs moisture and the other absorbs oxygen.
 Silica gel is great especially if you have flour in your food stockpile, as these are very sensitive to high humidity.
-You can also use silica gel desiccants for your salt, sugar, spices, flours, and any types of powdered food types.
+You can also use silica gel desiccants for your salt, sugar, spices, flours, and any type of powdered food types.

 Silica gel dangers

 Although most people consider silica gel to be extremely dangerous once ingest, however, silica gel is not chemically active and it is not considered toxic.
 The problem with silica gel, when put in containers, could be ingested either by accident or by confusing it with some kind of spice packet.
-Although silica gel is not considered toxic it could still be a potential choking hazard especially for infants and for pets.
+Although silica gel is not considered toxic it could still be a potential choking hazard, especially for infants and pets.

 Flour has a lot lower shelf life than any grain has, usually around 6-9 months.
-If you want to stretch out for an as long time as possible the shelf life of your grains you should store grains and then make flour from them.
+If you want to stretch out for as long time as possible the shelf life of your grains you should store grains and then make flour from them.
 There are a lot of specialized tools that grind grains into flour, my personal recommendation is to get a manually operated one as during a major SHTF there are high chances that there will be no electricity.

-As with all foods in your Prepper’s pantry you should also rotate your grains in order to prolong the shelf life as much as possible.
+As with all foods in your Prepper’s pantry, you should also rotate your grains in order to prolong the shelf life as much as possible.
 This way you will always eat the oldest grains once you bring in new grains to the food pantry.
 If you are storing grains for a long time and do not touch them only when it is necessary, it is still a good idea to rotate them.
 Simply label each food grade bucket when it was packaged and what it contains.

-Never ever mix grains, neither different kinds of grains or the same types of grains with new grains.
+Never ever mix grains, neither different kinds of grains nor the same types of grains with new grains.
 Different kinds of grains are contaminated by different kinds of bacteria, parasites, and bugs, mixing all of them together would cross-contaminate them.
 In the case of mixing the same types of grains together but with new grains, there is still a big probability of contamination, and as grains do have a shelf life once the oldest one gets spoiled so will the new grains also get spoiled.

 Make sure that you have adequate labels on your food grade buckets, this should contain the date when it was packaged and what type of grain it contains.
 In addition to this add a note if these were fresh grains or dehydrated grains as the shelf life of both of them is different.